micahvandegrift/micahvandegrift.github.io/impact.md

 *Society for Scholarly Publishing,* Boston, MA. http://micahvandegrift.wordpress.com/2014/06/02/ssptalk/

+  * This presentation, given at the Society for Scholarly Publishing 2014 and posted after the fact on my blog, was invited to be [reposted on the London School of Economics and Political Sceience's Impact blog](http://blogs.lse.ac.uk/impactofsocialsciences/2014/07/04/the-miseducation-of-scholarly-communication/), "a hub for researchers, administrative staff, librarians, students, think-tanks, government, and anyone else interested in maximising the impact of academic work in the social sciences and other disciplines."

 Librarian, Heal Thyself: A Scholarly Communication Analysis of LIS Journals.
 Vandegrift, M., & Bowley, C. *In the Library with the Lead Pipe.* http://www.inthelibrarywiththeleadpipe.org/2014/healthyself/